Top Pollution Official Downplays PM2.5 Health Risks, Say Netizens Stirring ‘Drama’

-BANGKOK — Netizens on Wednesday are demanding a top pollution control official to resign after he accused people of overreacting to the smog crisis that reportedly sent 40,000 Bangkokians to hospital.
+BANGKOK — Netizens on Wednesday are demanding that a top pollution control official resign after he accused people of overreacting to the smog crisis that reportedly sent 40,000 Bangkokians to hospital.

 Despite the growing outrage and anxiety from the public over the surge in PM2.5 levels, the head of Pollution Control Department insisted in an interview that the current air quality levels are still healthy to breath, and dismissed health concerns expressed by netizens as mere “drama.”

-“Although the current PM2.5 levels across Bangkok are above the standard, most of them are within the range of 60 to 80 microgrammes per cubic meter, which is not that high to cause health problems,” Pralong Dumrongthai said during an online interview with the former editor of The Nation, Suthichai Yoon.
+“Although the current PM2.5 levels across Bangkok are above the standard, most of them are within the range of 60 to 80 microgrammes per cubic meter, which is not high enough to cause health problems,” Pralong Dumrongthai said during an online interview with the former editor of The Nation, Suthichai Yoon.

 When Suthichai asked about social media photos of nosebleeds and rashes said to be caused by air pollution, Pralong said that people are just dramatizing their underlying diseases.